laualuoch/memora-game/README.md

 # Flipper Game

-Welcome to Flipper Game!
-This is a simple memory card matching game built with React.
+A simple memory card matching game built with React.
 Test your memory skills by flipping cards and matching pairs.

-This README template provides instructions for installation, getting started, and game rules which should give users a clear understanding of how to install, use, and re-use this Flip Card Game project.
+This README template provides instructions for installation, getting started, and game rules, which should give users a clear understanding of how to install, use, and re-use this Flip Card Game project.

 ## Table of Contents